cucumber/docs/content/gherkin/reference.md

 ## Rule

 The `Rule` keyword has been added in Gherkin v6.
 Note that Gherkin 6 has not yet been incorporated into all implementation of Cucumber.
-Each `Rule` is intended to represent one *business rule* that should be implemented.
+The purpose of the `Rule` keyword is to represent one *business rule* that should be implemented.
+It provides additional information for a feature.
 A `Rule` is used to group together several scenarios that belong to this *business rule*.
-In addition, a `Rule` may contain a `Background` section.
+A `Rule` may contain a `Background` section, and one or more scenarios.

 For example: